Logical Reasoning

 Skill tested: Role · how this choice captures the argument's function is the move to repeat next time.

-It is a premise that is offered as direct support for the overall conclusion
+2. It is a premise that

 Because LSAC wanted us to see this as a Premise -> Intermediate Conclusion -> Main Conclusion style argument, the claim we're being asked about is direct support for the Intermediate Conclusion and indirect support for the Main Conclusion.
 To consider whether it's direct support for the main conclusion, try the Why Test on the main conclusion and see if our claim sounds like a direct response: If we permit coal mining, jobs will go have a net decrease. why should we believe that ?
 Because, many local businesses depend on the region's natural beauty.
 Huh ? ? ?
 That wouldn't seem like an obviously germane reason why permitting mining would lead to fewer overall jobs.
 Since our claim doesn't seem to be any sort of direct reason why we should believe the conclusion, we can't call it direct support.

-3. Wrong Role6% picked this
+31% picked this

-It is an intermediate conclusion offered as direct support for the
+3. It is an intermediate conclusion

 This answer correctly says that our claim is part of the Support, but in calling it an Intermediate Conclusion, it means that our claim had its own support.
 Did it? why should we believe that "Many local businesses depend on natural beauty"?
 There's no reason ever given, so we can't call this an Intermediate Conclusion.

-4. Wrong Role1% picked this
+6% picked this

-It is the overall conclusion drawn in
+4. It is the overall conclusion

 The conclusion is that "if mining is permitted, local jobs will decrease".

-5. Opposite2% picked this
+1% picked this

 Opposite: not intended to support Out of Scope: hypothesis A hypothesis is a claim that tries to explain why a phenomenon has occurred or is occurring.
 This argument doesn't have any phenomenon that has happened / is happening, so the author isn't offering any causal hypotheses.
 Also, "many local businesses depend on natural beauty" has no evidence explicitly offered. why should we believe that "Many local businesses depend on natural beauty"?
 There's no reason ever given.